-When you start to record the business voicemail greetings, be sure to pay attention that the voicemail is not able to pick background noises that could make your message sound distort and inaudible.
+When you start to record the business voicemail greetings, be sure to pay attention that the professional voicemail is not able to pick up background noises that could make your message sound distorted and inaudible.

 When you frequently update your business greeting, there is a chance more people will listen to the message.
-You can update it your voicemail with relevant information about your business as a way to keep your customers well informed.
+You can update your voicemail with relevant information about your business as a way to keep your customers well-informed.

 Find Your Pain Points

 One of the things to remember before recording your business voicemail greetings is to identify your pain points.
 This will help you to state more clearly for your clients in leaving enough context when leaving a voicemail.